-Manual Testing: Advantages and Disadvantages
+Manual Testing Activities: Advantages and Disadvantages

-Testing is a fundamental part of every effective programming venture.
-Divergent variables such as venture necessities, course of events, appropriateness and mastery dictate how the testing will be performed (either manually or automated).
+Manual Testing is a fundamental part of every effective programming venture.
+Divergent variables such as venture necessities, course of events, appropriateness and mastery dictate how the manual testing activities will be performed (either manually or automated).
 The three fundamental elements to the testing process include time, cost,. and quality.
 Conducting a successful test necessitates limiting the amount of time and resources expended throughout the process.

 Manual vs. Automated Testing